 Grandpa Henry Bear needs just ONE sponsor at $25 a month!
 Click the button to be Grandpa Henry Bears #1 Fan!

 Henry is now the third senior dog in the Camp Cocker permanent foster dog program.
-We rescued Henry Bear this year 2016 from the high-kill shelter in Pomona.
+We rescued Henry Bear in 2016 from the high-kill animal shelter in Pomona.
 He is about 12 years old and deaf.
 We found a fantastic foster home for him who inadvertently fell in love.

 Henry is deaf and has glaucoma in one eye as well as bad arthritis.